amberstar/the-component-pattern/README.md

 ```swift
 var myOperator = Take<MyStruct>().map{ format($0.myProperty) }.action { label.text = $0 }
 ```
-We start with `Take` to declare we want to input `MyStruct`, we then perform a `map` and an `action`.
-This defines a new `operator`.
-Now we a distinct operation, a small component we can input values into and produce a result.
+We start with `Take` to declare we want to input values of type`MyStruct`, we then perform a `map` and an `action`.
+This defines `myOperator`, a new `operator`.
+Now we have a distinct purposeful operation component we can input values into and produce a result.

 ```swift